bitsmanent/scripts/README.md

 browse
 ------
-Little dmenu-based file browser which output selected file.
+Little dmenu-based file browser which output the selected file (if any).

 Sample usage: